Son stolen from mother’s arms at birth 42 years ago hugs her for first time

 WASHINGTON (AP) — “Hola, Mama.”

-What seems like an unremarkable greeting between mother and son was in this case anything but.
+What seemed like an unremarkable greeting between mother and son was in this case anything but.

 “I love you very much,” Jimmy Lippert Thyden told his mother in Spanish as they embraced amid tears.